moonheart08/website/content/resume.md

 - General advisory on compiler design and optimization approaches, including implementing some small "peephole" optimizations for the underlying bytecode.

 # Personal projects
-## Hacksaw
+## bevy-convars
-Hacksaw is a partial rewrite of RobustToolbox, targeting modern Vulkan graphics APIs for 3D and XR usecases.
-It is currently closed source but features rewrites of asset management, major portions of the ECS, and the renderer, as a joint project between [PJB](https://slugcat.systems/) and I.
+As part of a larger joint project between [PJB](https://slugcat.systems/) and myself, [bevy-convars](https://github.com/transcendental-experiences/bevy-convars) was written to fill a gap in the Bevy ecosystem around full-featured game configuration options.
+It's a fairly comprehensive, documented library for Bevy 0.16.
 ## This Website
 This website is built on Hugo, with custom CSS, no javascript, and a lot of obsession over making it look good for multiple different views (print, light, dark, with or without high contrast).
 You may in fact be reading this from the PDF/print copy, visit https://afterlight3149.net/ for the site itself.
 ## Afterlight 3149
 Afterlight 3149 was a mod/fork of Space Station 14 that completely reworked the game loop with my own take on the game's design, favoring many small 4-8 player spaceships instead of the single 80 player station and much longer game times (24-72hr) with an overall slower pace.
+Working on it was a major learning experience for me and taught me a lot of proper software engineering practices that then went on to be used to build upstream systems like Toolshed and world generation.

 # Contact
 - Email: moony@hellomouse.net